-Getting a good night’s sleep is important when you have a full day of activities planned for the next day, and your sleeping bag plays a big role in how comfortable, warm and happy you’ll be once you settle down for the night.
+Getting a good night’s sleep is important when you have a full day of activities planned for the next day, and the sleeping bag you choose will play a big role in how comfortable, warm and happy you will be once you settle down for the night.

-Sleeping bags are extremely versatile and different types will suit different situations and environments, so we’ve put together this guide to help you work out what style is right for you.
-First-time campers might believe they’re all the same and maybe even won’t be convinced that they can be very, very comfortable, so we’re here to help.
+Sleeping bags are extremely versatile and with different types to suit different situations and environments, so we’ve put together this guide to help you work out which style is right for you: How to Choose a Sleeping Bag.
+First-time campers may believe that all sleeping bags are the same and perhaps won’t be convinced that they can be very, very comfortable, so we’re here to help.

 For optimal comfort outdoors, we’ll also highlight some complementary products that can elevate your overnight stay to hotel-like heights.

 Different Styles of Sleeping Bags